|Official Plant Name||Laburnum|

 They are sometimes planted in neat rows.
 They are commonly trained so that the branches grow over an arch or any wall, or grow flat over a lattice roof of a pergola so that in flowering season it creates a golden-chain ceiling.

 These small trees often benefit from a sheltered location, especially in cold and blustery regions.
 As their roots are non-invasive, they can be grown right beside all kinds of structures, such as a patio or boundary wall.
-Of course, they can also be planted right beside the house but one must be mindful that this is a poisonous tree.

 Habitat & Growing Conditions